Omegapoint/microservice-workshop/workshop/instructions/01_service_discovery/README.md

 Ribbon does some magic in the background when replacing a service name to an IP using Eureka.
 Ribbon does not performa lookup on each call, that would be too expensive.
 Instead, it stores a local cache of all available services.
 You can manually get all available services and inspect them yourself.
 Autowire in the `DiscoveryClient` and call `getApplication()`

+**Note!** We have not prepared this part.
+You might need to instantiate a DiscoveryClient bean.